m1ddl3w4r3/ExecRemoteNET/README.md

 # ExecRemoteAssembly
 Execute Remote Assembly with args passing and with AMSI and ETW patching

-1 - the ExecRemoteAssembly is created only to run .NET assemblies , that are based on C# , to run binaries that are based on C/C++/ASM u can use the other project https://github.com/D1rkMtr/FilelessRemotePE
+1 - the ExecRemoteAssembly is created only to run .NET assemblies , that are based on C#.
 2 - the ExecRemoteAssembly accept URI of type :
 https://domain.name/PathToUri
 http://domain.name/PathToUri